miniBill/witch-awakening/DLCs/TheElementOfDarkness/Companions-Independent.md

 - Cost: 4
 - Race: Dryad
 - Class: Academic
-- Quote: _*“Here's your order: one Phoenix feather shed this morning, five ounces of refrigerated manticore venom, and one pound of warg fur collected fresh from Mr. Floofles” - An average day of business for Mayra.*_
+- Quote: _*“Here’s your order: one Phoenix feather shed this morning, five ounces of refrigerated manticore venom, and one pound of warg fur collected fresh from Mr. Floofles” - An average day of business for Mayra.*_
 - Positive: + Trades in monster and mythical creature parts and produce (all harvested humanely)
 - Positive: + Pets of all kinds, cute, cuddly, fluffy...
 - Negative: - Vegan, to an obnoxious degree